t-rappos/auction-system/srs.md

   1. displays message notification
   2. user views messages | user navigates to message log
   3. collect message to view | clicks on message to view
-  4. displays content of message | message is displayed
+  4. displays content of message - Message is recorded as read | message is displayed
 - **Variants:**
   - 1a. clicks on message notification | opens message log page
   - 1b. clicks on messages from menu | opens message log page